wakproductions/avant_line_of_credit/README.md

 run via a web browser, no server side infrastructure required, and Angular's data binding allows for well structured code that is instantaneously response.

-Most of the action here driven by the code in ```javascripts/avantLOCController.js```.
+Most of the action here is driven by the code in ```javascripts/avantLOCController.js```.
 The requirements did not say the data had to be persistent, handle multiple accounts, or present invoicing.
 This is just a demo of basic coding logic only.
 No database.
 No server side.
 Reloading the webpage resets the application and all its data!
 I also haven't had enough time to implement extensive validation of the data.